nteleky/comp116-nteleky/forensics/README.md

 * __Is there a phone carrier involved?__

-Yes - this appears to be an Android phone.
+Probably not.
+After looking at the .bash_history file on the linux partition, the user installs raspi-config, indicating that this
+OS is running on a Raspberry Pi.
+This also indicates that the user installed the Kali Linux distrubution, which is like a hacker's tool-kit, and probably couldn't run its full functionality on a phone.
+While it is possible to install Kali on Android phones, it seems like this is most likely operating on a raspberry pi and not on a phone.

 * __What operating system, including version number, is being used?
 Please elaborate how you determined this information.__

 Kali Linux 1.0

 We determined this by looking at the os-release file in /etc/, which contained information about the operating system being run on the system.
+This was confirmed by the .bash_history

 * __What other applications are installed?
 Please elaborate how you determined this information.__